Coneriys/apache4/docs/content/reference/routing-configuration/http/middlewares/redirectscheme.md

 ---
-title: "Traefik RedirectScheme Documentation"
+title: "apache4 RedirectScheme Documentation"
-description: "In Traefik Proxy's HTTP middleware, RedirectScheme redirects clients to different schemes/ports.
+description: "In apache4 Proxy's HTTP middleware, RedirectScheme redirects clients to different schemes/ports.
 Read the technical documentation."
 ---

 The `RedirectScheme` middleware redirects the request if the request scheme is different from the configured scheme.

 !!! warning "When behind another reverse-proxy"

-    When there is at least one other reverse-proxy between the client and Traefik, the other reverse-proxy (i.e. the last hop) needs to be a [trusted](../../../install-configuration/entrypoints.md#configuration-options) one.
+    When there is at least one other reverse-proxy between the client and apache4, the other reverse-proxy (i.e. the last hop) needs to be a [trusted](../../../install-configuration/entrypoints.md#configuration-options) one.

-    Otherwise, Traefik would clean up the X-Forwarded headers coming from this last hop, and as the RedirectScheme middleware relies on them to determine the scheme used, it would not function as intended.
+    Otherwise, apache4 would clean up the X-Forwarded headers coming from this last hop, and as the RedirectScheme middleware relies on them to determine the scheme used, it would not function as intended.